Logarithmic corrections to the Alexander-Orbach conjecture for the four-dimensional uniform spanning tree: Intrinsic volume growth

 for every $n,m\geq 0$.

 The loop-erasure of a simple random walk is known as the \textbf{loop-erased random walk}.
-The theory of loop-erased random walk was both introduced and developed extensively by Lawler \cite{Lawler80}, whose results on the four-dimensional loop-erased random walk \cite{MR1364896,MR1117680}, including his joint work with Sun and Wu \cite{MR4038044}, play an extensive role in this paper both directly and through inputs to \cite{hutchcroft2020logarithmic}.
+The theory of loop-erased random walk was both introduced and developed extensively by Lawler \cite{Lawler80}, whose results on the four-dimensional loop-erased random walk \cite{MR1364896,MR1117680} play an extensive role in this paper both directly and through inputs to \cite{hutchcroft2020logarithmic}.
 Given a random walk $X$, we will usually abbreviate $\ell_n=\ell_n(X)$ and $\rho_n=\rho_n(X)$.
 It will also be convenient to define the notation

 for $n\geq 0$, giving the component of the infinite loop erasure $\LE(X)$ which is contributed by the first $n$ steps of the random walk $X$.
 We emphasise that the brackets of $\LE_\infty(X^n)$ do \textit{not} indicate that $\LE_\infty(X^n)$ is a function of just $X^n$.
 The following concentration estimates of Lawler \cite{MR1117680,MR1364896}, as stated in \cite[Theorem 2.2]{hutchcroft2020logarithmic}, will be used repeatedly throughout the the paper. \begin{theorem}[\!\!\cite{hutchcroft2020logarithmic}, Theorem 2.2] Let $X$ be a simple random walk on $\Z^4$, then